codeidoscope/challenges/tic-tac-toe/README.md

 ## Areas for improvement
 - [ ] The game status are currently strings, they could be made into Enums
-- [ ] The logic implemented to check a winner is very clunky and inelegant and I would like to revisit it and apply a more functional approach
+- [ ] The logic implemented to check a winner is clunky and inelegant
 - [ ] I do not have integration tests yet
 - [ ] I am also not testing I/O capture.